solana-labs/solana/book/src/proposals/validator-timestamp-oracle.md

 - The block times are not controlled by a single centralized oracle, but ideally based on a function that uses inputs from all validators
 - Each validator must maintain a timestamp oracle

+The same implementation can provide a timestamp estimate for a not-yet-rooted block.
+However, because the most recent timestamped slot may or may not be rooted yet, this timestamp would be unstable (potentially failing requirement 1).
+Initial implementation will target rooted blocks, but if there is a use case for recent-block timestamping, it will be trivial to add the RPC apis in the future.

 ## Recording Time